Junos: IS-IS Study Notes, Part 1 – For Juniper’s JNCIS-SP and JNCIS-ENT Exams

 For now, let’s talk about what an Area ID looks like.
 The first number of the Area ID is always 49 nowadays.
 This number is the AFI, or Authority and Format Identifier.
 Back in the day, this number told you which authority dished out the address.
 But of course, no-one’s giving out addresses any more, so everyone just uses the number 49, which is reserved for private use.

 The rest of the number is the area itself, and is actually a variable length field.
 All three examples have areas of different length.
 You can technically just use 49, but some people say that it’s good practice to at least put in a small area ID, like in the 2nd example (49.1234), to make things neater if you ever want to add more areas in the future.
 As I say, in Part 3 we’ll explain why you might want to do this.

-Lots of new students look at IS-IS addresses and get a bit scared.
-But as you can see, when you break it down it’s dead easy.
+As you can see, when you break it down it’s dead easy.
 You choose an area ID (and we’ll explain why and how you’d do that in Part 3!), you choose a unique system for setting the System ID (for example, base it on the loopback IP, or base it on the router’s MAC address) – and that’s it!
 You set it once, and then forget about it.

-So, you know what an LSP is, and you know that you need special ISO addresses.
-Now let’s talk about one of the most important concepts, which is the IS-IS equivalent of an OSPF area: the Level system.
+Now, let’s talk about one of the most important concepts, which is the IS-IS equivalent of an OSPF area: the Level system.